Staying on Schedule

 Working with a building contractor is a lot like working with a software contractor.
 There are many design decisions which must be made at a low level.
-Often several of these issues are not anticipated until it is time to write the actual computer programs.
+Many issues are not anticipated until it is time to write the actual computer programs.
 Then the computer programmers suddenly have a lot of questions.
-The main point is that even as a system is being implemented, these mini requirements discussions must continue to occur.
+The main point is that even as a system is being implemented, these mini requirements discussions must continue to occur!
 The time required for the working out of these additional design details during the implementation phase is usually underestimated.
 Let's go back to the example of building a house.
 The builder knew you needed a kitchen faucet, but probably doesn't know how many holes you need drilled in the counter top.
 The contractor has to ask which model kitchen faucet you want.
-You then need 3 days to pick out the right faucet.
-So there is a delay as the buyer makes this decision.
+You need 3 days to pick out and ship the right faucet so there is a delay as the buyer takes care of this.

-Unlike a building which one can walk through, when the software product is done the user will be able to see only a very small part of the entire system.
-The software you see is only the tip of the iceberg compared to all the work that was done to build the system and implement the functions to which the User Interface connects you.
+Unlike a building which one can walk through, when the software project is done, the user will see only a very small part of the entire system - and that is the user interface.
+The software you see is only the tip of the iceberg compared to all the work that was done to build the system to which the user interface connects you.

 Common Software Life Cycle Problems